nandabritto/Covid-19_vaccines/README.md

  + Desktop

  Mozilla Firefox, Google Chrome, Microsoft Edge: everything is working good.
-Page loads, and all of the page features are working.
+Page loads and all of the page features are working.

  + Mobile

  - Mozilla Dev Tools

  Tested  for all available devices, webpage works well.
-It is responsive as intended, no page deformations.
+It is responsive as intended, with no page deformations.

   ## Deployment